steamcore/vslint/README.md

-vslint
+VSLint
 ======
-vslint is a command line tool used for detecting inconsistencies in Visual Studio project files.
+VSLint is a command line tool used for detecting inconsistencies in Visual Studio project files.

 Features
 --------

-Currently vslint scans for these issues:
+Currently VSLint scans for these issues:

 * Duplicate references
 * Missing files